cooper-ece-366/david-steven-eric/README.md

 **Purpose:** Test adding vehicles with a test set of 20 vehicles (used for debugging).<br>

 **Name:** `sampleSpreadsheet1000.xlsx`<br>
-**Purpose:** A stress test for adding vehicles with a 1000 vehicles.
+**Purpose:** A stress test for adding vehicles with 1000 vehicles.
 VINs were randomly generated using a [Python script](https://replit.com/@exu4630/RandomVINGenerator) (since these VINs were randomly generated, many vehicles are not consumer vehicles and therefore this file is more for stress-testing the backend because the filtering/sorting with these random vehicles isn't too representative of what a dealer would typically have).<br>

 **Name:** `sampleRemoveSpreadsheet.xlsx`<br>
 **Purpose:** Test remove vehicles with a set of 44 VINs that were in `sampleSpreadsheet.xlsx`, `sampleSpreadsheetMaster.xlsx`, and `sampleSpreadsheet1000.xlsx`.<br>